umich-vci/packer-vib/README.md

 * Enables SSH and supresses the warning message
 * Enables the GuestIPHack advanced option

-This has been tested with ESXi 6.0 Update 3.
+This has been tested with ESXi 6.0 Update 3, ESXi 6.5 Update 2, and ESXi 6.7.
 It is possible it would work with ESXi 5.5.

-This will not be helpful with ESXi 6.5 as VNC support was removed in that version.
+If using this with ESXi 6.5 or 6.7, VNC password support seems to have been removed.
+You must set `vnc_disable_password` to `true` in your Packer template.

 Install Instructions
 ===================